kenkit/GpsTracker/README.md

 <b>Gps Tracker Client side -Android</b>

 Start work after completing the server side, should be easy.

 <b>Usage</b>
-To use it , just copy this files into your server "www" directory.
+To use this programm, just copy this files into your server "www" directory.

 <b>Looking for help</b>